frontendpatterns/frontendpatterns.dev/src/content/patterns/pii-redaction.md

 ---
 # PII Redaction

-Remove or mask personally identifiable information systematically from logs, analytics, and error reports.

 ## Problem

 Sensitive user data like emails, phone numbers, credit card details, and social security numbers leak into error logs, analytics platforms, and monitoring tools.
 This creates privacy violations, GDPR non-compliance, and security risks when logging systems are breached or accessed by unauthorized personnel.